AlecVail/Cross_Validation_Using_SQL_And_Alteryx/README.md

         From db2prod.CASH_DISTRIBUTION
         Where CASE_NUM in ('XXXX')

-Once this section has been completed, we will then create a formula to dictate whether moving cash from a suspense account would be accurate and appropriate.
+Once this section has been completed, we will then create a formula to dictate whether my validation is accurate and appropriate.

 STEP 4 - REVISE ORIGINAL FILE